Appendectomy and Appendicitis

 Laparoscopy – shows instruments in the abdomen

-In a laparoscopic appendectomy, there are no large skin incisions, only a few small puncture wounds.
-The laparoscope, which is a thin tube with a video camera attached at one end, is inserted through one of these puncture wounds.
-The doctor is able to see inside the abdomen on a TV monitor that is attached to the video camera.
-The camera allows the surgeon to verify the diagnosis before removing the appendix.
+Most appendectomies are performed laparoscopically.
+There are no large skin incisions, only a few small puncture wounds.
+In many cases, one of these incisions is through the umbilicus, so no scar is visible after surgery.
+The laparoscope, a thin tube with a video camera attached at one end, is inserted through one of these puncture wounds.
+The doctor is able to view the inside of the abdomen on a TV monitor that is linked to the video camera.
+The camera allows the surgeon to verify the diagnosis before removing the appendix, and look for other problems.
 The appendix is removed with instruments inserted through one of the other puncture wounds on the abdomen.
-Laparoscopy is better for the patient than open surgery because there is less postoperative pain and less chance of complications.
-If you have a laparoscopy, you will most likely go home on the day of your surgery.
+Laparoscopy is easier for the patient than an open surgery because there is less postoperative pain, and a shorter recovery time.
+Most patients are able to go home within 24 hours of having surgery.

-Sometimes the surgeon is unable to identify the appendix with the laparoscope or unable to remove the appendix due to scar tissue from prior abdominal surgery.
-In this case, the surgeon will have to do an open surgery.
-Depending on what he finds, the surgeon may do the open surgery immediately or he may close the punctures and schedule the open surgery for a later date.
+If the surgeon is unable to identify the appendix with the laparoscope or unable to remove it due to scar tissue from prior abdominal surgery, an open procedure is necessary.
+Depending on what is seen laparoscopically, the surgeon may do the open surgery immediately ,or schedule it for a later date.

-In some cases, the surgeon may find the appendix to be normal with no signs of appendicitis.
-The surgeon may decide to remove the normal appendix since it’s better to remove the appendix than to have appendicitis later.
+In some cases, the surgeon may find a normal appendix with no signs of appendicitis.
+He or she may decide to still remove it to prevent the need to do so in the future.

 Complications of an Appendectomy

-As with all surgery, an appendectomy has possible complications.
-Complications may be due to anesthesia, breathing problems, bowel obstruction, side effects to medicines or the surgery.
+As with any surgery, complications are possible.
+They may be due to anesthesia, breathing problems, bowel obstruction, side effects of medications, or the surgery itself.

 Recovering From an Appendectomy

-After an uncomplicated appendectomy, you will be released from the hospital within three days and can resume normal activities in about 2-3 weeks.
-Returning to normal activities can be a little longer if the appendectomy was done for a ruptured appendix or there were complications.
+After an uncomplicated appendectomy, you may be able to resume normal activities in about two to three weeks.
+Returning to normal activities can take a little longer after an open appendectomy, if the appendix was ruptured, or there were post-surgical complications.
 Care during the healing process includes:

 Eating and Drinking:

-Start with a liquid diet if you have nausea and to allow your intestines to return to normal function.
-You can slowly resume your regular diet.
+Initially, a liquid diet is recommended to reduce nausea, and to allow your intestines to return to normal functioning.
+After a few days, you may be able to slowly resume your regular diet.
 It’s important to eat a balanced diet to speed up the healing process.
-You may need a stool softener to prevent constipation from pain medicine and the anesthesia.
+You may also need a stool softener to avoid straining while your incisions heal, and to relieve constipation caused by pain medicines and the anesthesia.

 Incision Care

-The incision should be kept clean and dry as prescribed by your surgeon.
+The incision should be kept clean and dry as recommended by your surgeon.
 Do not get your incision wet in a tub or shower until your surgeon says it’s OK.
-If you think you have a fever take your temperature.
-Check your incision every day for signs of infection like increased redness, swelling, pain in the incision site, drainage, or fever above 101.5°F. Call your surgeon right away:
+If you feel as if you may have a fever, take your temperature.
+For a fever above 100.4°F for two days, or higher than 102°F, call your surgeon right away.
+Check your incision daily for signs of infection such as increased redness, swelling, pain, or drainage.
+Notify your surgeon:

 • if you notice any signs of infection, bleeding or discharge at the incision site(s)